Israeli minister says visit by UAE delegates under review as lockdown looms | Health

 Israeli minister says visit by UAE delegates under review as lockdown looms

+The delegates were expected to come Israel to reciprocate last week's groundbreaking visit to Abu Dhabi by Israeli and U.S. envoys, a source familiar with the planning said.
+Israeli officials have confirmed such a plan.
+The UAE has not.

-Struggling against a surge of coronavirus infections, Prime Minister Benjamin Netayahu's pandemic taskforce on Thursday approved a rolling national lockdown.
-The lockdown is expected to go into effect next week, following a cabinet vote on Sunday, and span major Jewish holidays that run from Sept 18 to Oct 10.
-"To all appearances, this (UAE delegation visit) will either be postponed or a special modality will be required," Israeli Science Minister Izhar Shay, one of whose top aides took part in the Aug 31 Abu Dhabi trip, told Tel Aviv radio station 102 FM.
+Struggling against a surge of coronavirus infections, Prime Minister Benjamin Netayahu's pandemic taskforce on Thursday approved a national lockdown.
+It is expected to go into effect next week and span Jewish holidays that run from Sept 18 to Oct 10.
+"To all appearances, this (UAE delegation visit) will either be postponed or a special modality will be required," Israeli Science Minister Izhar Shay, who took part in the Abu Dhabi trip, told Tel Aviv radio station 102 FM.

 - READ MORE ON: